Ichimoku cloud analysis: EUR/USD, NZD/USD, USD/CHF

 EUR/USD, “Euro vs US Dollar”

-EURUSD has fixed below the support level.
+EUR/USD is falling within the bearish channel.
 The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test Tenkan-Sen at 1.0140 and then resume moving downwards to reach 0.9805.
+The markets could indicate that the price may test Tenkan-Sen at 0.9965 and then resume moving downwards to reach 0.9750.
 Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.0325.
-In this case, the pair may continue growing towards 1.0415.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.0305.
+In this case, the pair may continue growing towards 1.0400.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-NZDUSD is about to test the bullish channel’s broken border.
+NZD/USD is testing the bullish channel’s downside border.
 The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test Tenkan-Sen at 0.6275 and then resume moving downwards to reach 0.6095.
-Another signal in favour of a further downtrend will be a rebound from the rising channel’s downside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.63750.
-In this case, the pair may continue growing towards 0.6465.
-To confirm a further downtrend, the price must break the bullish channel’s upside and fix below 0.6160.
+The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 0.6195 and then resume moving downwards to reach 0.6025.
+Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.6375.
+In this case, the pair may continue growing towards 0.6470.
+To confirm a further downtrend, the price must break the bullish channel’s downside and fix below 0.6135.

 USD/CHF, “US Dollar vs Swiss Franc”

-USDCHF is rebounding from the support level.
+USD/CHF is about to break the resistance level.
 The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s upside border at 0.9505 and then resume moving upwards to reach 0.9740.
-Another signal in favour of a further uptrend will be a rebound from the descending channel’s upside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.9405.
-In this case, the pair may continue falling towards 0.9305.
+The markets could indicate that the price may test Tenkan-Sen at 0.9625 and then resume moving upwards to reach 0.9850.
+Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.9435.
+In this case, the pair may continue falling towards 0.9345.
+To confirm a further uptrend, the price must break the bearish channel’s upside and fix above 0.9750.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.